leonibr/community-extensions-cache-postgres/README.md

 ```

-### `UpdateOnGetCacheItem = false` use case:
+### `UpdateOnGetCacheItem = false` use case (default true):

-For read-only databases or if the database user does not have `write` permission you can set `UpdateOnGetCacheItem = false`

-- Note 1: This will cancel the sliding expiration and only absolute experation will work
-- Note 2: This can be used to improve performance
+If you, or the implementation using this cache, is explicitly calling the `IDistributedCache.Refresh` to update the sliding window,
+then you can turn off the `UpdateOnGetCacheItem` to remove the additional DB expiration update call just prior to reading the cached value.
+This is useful if you are using this package in conjunction with ASP.NET Core Session handling.

 ```c#
 services.AddDistributedPostgreSqlCache((serviceProvider, setup) =>